zhouhanc/informationtracer/README.md

 ```

 Parameters
-- `query`: a string of one or multiple words.
-For example: "GunControl", "free crypto", "EritreaOutOfTigray"
+- `query`: [REQUIRED] a string of one or multiple words.
+For example: "GunControl", "free crypto".
+We support boolean operators like AND, OR, NOT.
+See [How to build a complex query](#how-to-build-a-complex-query) to learn more.
-- `token`: contact us to get your token
+- `token`: [REQUIRED] contact us to get your token
 - `start_date`: all posts are published after this date, format YYYY-MM-DD, default 7 days before current date
 - `end_date`: all posts are published before this date, format YYYY-MM-DD, default current date
-- `dataset`: name / label for this query.
+- `label`: label for this query.
 Default is "API_submit"
-- The result is automatically saved in a local json file `result_{id_hash256}.json`.
-If you set `--skip_result`, no result will be saved
+- `skip_result`: By default, the result is automatically saved to a local json file `result_{id_hash256}.json`.
+If you add `skip_result=True`, no json will be saved
-- If you set `--result_filename /User/abc/Downloads/result.json`, result will be saved at your designated location
+- `result_filename`: Default is None.
+If you add `result_filename="/User/abc/Downloads/result.json"`, result will be saved at your designated location.

 Return Value (__please save and keep a record for future use__)
 - `id_hash256`: a unique identifier for each query.
 How to use `id_hash256`?
   - Visualize results by visiting https://informationtracer.com/?result={id_hash256}  (need to log in first)
-  - Get results directly from result API (see below)
+  - Retrieve results later from result API (see below)

 ### Result API (get results. must have sent the query before)
 ```python